rradczewski/ymmv/_drafts/learning-by-testing.md

 By now, I imagine you're familiar with my obsession for feedback loops.
 Whenever tasked with something where I find myself not knowing either requirements or the code-base, the question "How do I know if I'm going into the right direction" helps me find out where I need to dive in deeper, the requirement or the code.
 As my current roles involve coaching developers a lot, I found this question to be equally useful in mentoring situations where the mentees next learning angle is to move away from hacking to proper software engineering.

 {% include responsive-image.html image="assets/learning-by-testing-test-annotated.png" image_alt="An annotated test in JavaScript" %}

+As many others, I learned programming by playing around and hacking to just get the computer to do what I wanted to achieve.
+PHP, being my first programming language, was incredible for just that, but it also meant that my first projects were crude snippet collections that only accidentally aligned in a way that seemed to be working.

+The engineers I mentor today are past that point, but still sometimes find themselves taking too little care to understand the problem first.
+Applying test-driven-development in this situation means you need to take a break and lay out your assumptions first.
+Apart from helping us both stay aligned, it also helps moving their practices away from hackery towards a more structured practice.